-(A) When the public children services agency (PCSA) or private child placing agency (PCPA) has temporary custody of an Indian child, it shall select a substitute care setting that is consistent with the best interest and special needs of the child and that meets the following criteria:
+(A) When the public children services agency (PCSA) or private child placing agency (PCPA) has custody of an Indian child, it shall select the least restrictive substitute care setting that :

-(2) A foster home licensed, approved, or specified by the Indian child's tribe.
+(2) A foster home that is licensed, approved, or specified by the Indian child's tribe;

-(3) An Indian foster home certified by the Ohio department of job and family services (ODJFS) or another state agency with such authority.
+(3) An Indian foster home certified by the Ohio department of job and family services (ODJFS) or another state agency with such authority; or

 (4) An institution for children approved by an Indian tribe or operated by an Indian organization which has a program suitable to meet the Indian child's needs.